-It’s not easy to pick a favorite Radiohead song, let alone create an entire top 100 list, but American Songwriter scribe Jim Beviglia has managed to do just that in his book No Surprises: Radiohead’s Best 100 Songs.
-Whether you’re a die-hard fan, a casual listener or a Radiohead newbie looking for a place to start, this book will provide an in-depth and insightful look at one of the music industry’s most celebrated bands.
-Here’s a list of Beviglia’s top 20 Radiohead songs, taken from the book.
+It’s not easy to pick a favorite Radiohead song, let alone create an entire top 100 list, but American Songwriter has managed to do just that.
+Whether you’re a die-hard fan, a casual listener or a Radiohead newbie looking for a place to start, this list will provide an in-depth and insightful look at one of the music industry’s most celebrated bands.
+Here’s a list of our top 20 Radiohead songs.

 20. “Street Spirit (Fade Out)”